 Yesterday, some news networks reported that dozens of bodies of children had been found at a rural home near Hardin, Texas.
 Today, it seems that report was wrong.
 It turns out that police and news crews were reacting to a false claim by someone calling herself a psychic.
 According to the Associated French Press,

 State, local and federal agents combed the area around a rural home after a woman who claimed to be psychic called police twice to report the mass grave at in Hardin, Texas about 50 miles (31 kilometers) northeast of Houston.
 She provided a very good description of both the outside and interior of the one-storey brown brick home and blood was found on the porch, which prompted police to get a search warrant and call in reinforcements.
 Soon, local media were reporting that as many as 25 to 30 bodies — including children — were found on the rural property.
 But those reports turned out to be false.

 ‘We searched the premises there is no indication there are any bodies at this residence, property or shed,’ Rex Evans, a captain with the Liberty County sheriff department, told reporters.

 Police said they took the woman’s call seriously because she seemed to know details about the farm.
 In the future, however, they may be more hesitant to act on the reports of people claiming to be psychic.
 Skeptics will rejoice, but what do you think?
-Vote in our poll and leave your comments!
+Leave your comments!